Two Dr. Martin Luther King Lessons About Money

 -Dr. Martin Luther King, Jr.

 The constant fight for freedom for Black people in America led to the civil rights movement in the 1960s, where Dr. King became a prominent figure in standing up for the rights of Black people.
-His efforts sparked political, social, and economic change among Black people.
+His efforts sparked political, social, and economic change amongst Black people.

 Was this content helpful?